skedgo/fastgo-react-native/blog/blog.md

 ## Goal

-The main goal is to show one way of using [TripGo API platform](https://skedgo.com/en/tripgo-api/), and having an example app will help us motivate and describe the usage of different services available in the platform.
-Since our platform has free tier, we built the complete example app using [react-native](https://facebook.github.io/react-native/) and share it in [GitHub](https://github.com/skedgo/fastgo-react-native) so you can sign up to get an API key and play with it yourself.
+The main goal is to show one way of using the [TripGo API platform](https://skedgo.com/en/tripgo-api/).
+Having an example app will help us motivate and describe the usage of different services available in the platform.
+Since our platform has a free tier, we built the complete example app using [react-native](https://facebook.github.io/react-native/) and share it in [GitHub](https://github.com/skedgo/fastgo-react-native) so you can sign up to get an API key and play with it yourself.

-We are going to restrict our app to a single city, but it can easily be extended to cover any city we already has [coverage in](https://tripgo.com/world).
-Also, our platform provides several endpoints, a small subset of them will be shown and explained in this post.
+We are going to restrict our app to a single city, but it can easily be extended to cover any city we already have [coverage in](https://tripgo.com/world).
+Also, our platform provides several endpoints.
+A small subset of them will be shown and explained in this post.
 In general, the endpoints are called in a specific sequence, all starting from regions.json endpoint, to get information about the available regions and then either go, for example, with the routing group or the location/services group, as shown in the following diagram.

 ![Endpoints Diagram][diagram]